 Be ready to address questions or confusion quickly and thoroughly.
 Reassure clients that you know what’s up, and that you’re there to guide them along the way.
 Encourage them to ask questions if they don’t understand — it’s preferable to answer early on, and nip potential issues in the bud.

 Do your best to keep everyone in the loop regarding status, deliverables, timeline, budget and potential issues — and do all in your power to avoid surprises.
 It’s almost impossible to over-communicate about these topics.

 Improve the process

 Every new (or departing) client provides input to improve your onboarding process, which translates to improved client satisfaction, and more opportunity to differentiate yourself from the competition.

-Of course, it’s up to you to determine the detailed onboarding process that will work best for your clients — based on understanding the success factors of your own established working environment, and their goals and expectations for the project.
+Of course, it’s up to you to determine the detailed onboarding process that will work best for your projects — based on understanding the success factors of your own established working environment, and your goals and expectations for the project.

 Your ultimate objective is to have the right tools and processes in place, keep the workflow moving in the right direction, and deliver a final outcome that aligns with your client’s vision of success.

-Use these suggestions and best practices to get a head start on defining the process that works best for you.
+Use these suggestions and best practices to get a head start on defining the client onboarding process that works best for you.